sveltia/sveltia-cms/README.md

   - Sorting entries by a DateTime field works as expected[^110].
   - Entry grouping and sorting can work together.
 For example, it’s possible to group by year and then sort by year if configured properly.
   - Hugo’s special `_index.md` files, including localized ones like `_index.en.md`, are ignored in folder collections unless the `path` option is configured to end with `_index` and the `extension` is `md`[^120].
 You can still manage these files as part of a file collection if necessary.
   - A console error won’t be thrown when a collection doesn’t have the `title` field[^152].
-In that case, an entry summary will be generated from a header in the Markdown `body` field, if exists, or from the entry slug.
+In that case, an entry summary will be generated from a header in the Markdown `body` field, if exists, or from the entry slug, so the summary will never be an empty.
 This supports a typical VitePress setup.
   - If there was an error while parsing an entry file, such as duplicate front matter keys, it won’t show up as a blank entry, and a clear error message will be displayed in the browser console[^121].
-  - An entry summary supports basic Markdown formatting syntax: bold, italic and code are allowed.
+  - In an entry summary, basic Markdown syntax used in the title, including bold, italic and code, are parsed as Markdown.
 HTML character references (entities) are also parsed properly[^69].
   - If you update an entry field that appears in the collection’s `summary`, such as `title`, the entry list displays an updated summary after you save the entry.
   - If entries don’t have an Image field for thumbnails, the entry list will only be displayed in list view, because it doesn’t make sense to show grid view[^143].
   - Assets stored in a [collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.